 Open Science Disclosures

-We shared all procedures, materials, datasets, and analysis code on the Open Science Framework (https://osf.io/xwph9/?view_only=335369af22dc425096b1149cea66426a).
+We shared all procedures, materials, datasets, and analysis code on the Open Science Framework (https://osf.io/xwph9/).
 The pre-registration and additional information about decisions are available in the supplementary materials.

 Design

-Our first construct, personal factors, is explained in Table 1.
-It is decomposed as personality traits: 1) openness, 2) conscientiousness, 3) extraversion, 4) agreeableness, 5) neuroticism; emotion: 1) social anxiety and 2) emotional intelligence; cognition: 1) Cognitive style, 2) epistemic motivation, 3) self-efficacy, 4) need for closure, 5) Need for Cognition.
-The three categories of our second variable, creative outcomes, are 1) number of ideas generated, 2) originality of these ideas and 3) usefulness of the ideas.
+Personal factors are explained in Table 1.
+They consist of personality traits: 1) openness, 2) conscientiousness, 3) extraversion, 4) agreeableness, 5) neuroticism; emotion: 1) social anxiety and 2) emotional intelligence; cognition: 1) Cognitive style, 2) epistemic motivation, 3) self-efficacy, 4) need for closure, 5) Need for Cognition.
+The three categories of creative outcomes are 1) number of ideas generated, 2) originality of these ideas and 3) usefulness of the ideas.

 Eligibility Criteria